waleedhad/AudioMuse-AI-cuda_12.2/README.md

 # **AudioMuse-AI - Let the choice happen, the open-source way**

-AudioMuse-AI is an Open Source Dockerized environment that brings smart playlist generation to [Jellyfin](https://jellyfin.org) using sonic audio analysis via [Essentia](https://essentia.upf.edu/) and playlist automatic generation using clustering algorithm and AI based feature.
+AudioMuse-AI is an Open Source Dockerized environment that brings smart playlist generation to [Jellyfin](https://jellyfin.org) using sonic audio analysis via  [Librosa](https://github.com/librosa/librosa), [Tensorflow](https://www.tensorflow.org/)  and AI models.
 All you need is in a container that you can deploy locally or on your Kubernetes cluster (tested on K3S).
 In this repo you will find deployment example on both Kubernetes and Docker Compose.

 Addional important information on this project can also be found here: